Sumit00003/Samyog/README.md

 🕷 4.
 Simple Web Crawler
 Usage: use 4

 🔍 Wordlist Defaults

-You can edit the paths in Default_paths.py:
+You should edit the paths of the downloaded wordlists in Default_paths.py:

 DEFAULT_WORDLIST_DIR = "/your/path/to/directory-list.txt"